Share your Stories

 • Had to choose between living with Violence or alone in Poverty

-by Artemis123, about 7 years ago
+by Artemis123, almost 8 years ago

 I was abused as a child and into my late teens by my parents.
 I went to university but I was unable to complete it because I was not psychologically, socially and mentally prepared for a life independent from my controlling and abusive parents.
 My high school teachers groom confidence in brilliant students, as students like me were forgotten as we were unworthy of that kind of investment that intelligent students were.
 From this i knew you cannot depend on teachers or parents to guide you and therefore the harshest lessons will be unavoidable.
 Only the well-off are privileged to...
 Continue reading